firetto/Walnut/README.md

  - Intersection of automata, using the `intersect` command
  - Kleene star of automata, using the `star` command
  - Concatenation of automata, using the `concat` command
+ - Left quotient of automata, using the `leftquo` command
+ - Right quotient of automata, using the `rightquo` command

 ## Union of automata